lirios/shell/README.md

 You can also specify the following options:

- * `qbsbuildconfig:developmentBuild=true` to enable features for development such as the ability to load arbitrary QML files from the shell
+ * `projects.Shell.developmentBuild:true` to enable features for development such as the ability to load arbitrary QML files from the shell
- * `qbsbuildconfig:systemdUserUnitDir=path/to/units` to install systemd user units in a different path, the path is relative to `qbs.installRoot` and defaults to `lib/systemd/user`
+ * `projects.Shell.systemdUserUnitDir:path/to/units` to install systemd user units in a different path, the path is relative to `qbs.installPrefix` and defaults to `lib/systemd/user`

 If you specify `qbs.installRoot` you might need to prefix the entire line with `sudo`, depending on whether you have permissions to write there or not.